thefork-widgets/horizontal-widget-responsive/README.md

 2 - Paste the restaurant link

-3 - Change the the follow text of the widget link: /module/ by /cta/horizontal/
+3 - Replace this text on the widget link: /module/ with /cta/horizontal/

 4 - Paste css styles in TFM - Google Analytics